Best approximation results and essential boundary conditions for novel types of weak adversarial network discretizations for PDEs: Two novel stabilized loss functions

 \section{Two novel stabilized loss functions}

-{We believe that the oscillations that can typically be observed when applying a numerical scheme for the solution of the optimization problem \eqref{eq:neteqred} might be resulting, among other things, from the inexact evaluation of the operator norm, which, in turn, reflects the difficulties in solving the maximization problem involved in its definition.
-Indeed, due to direct normalization in the definition of the functional, the maximization problem becomes ill-posed when the supremum is attained for $v_{\bs\eta}$ small.
-To prevent or limit such undesirable oscillations, we propose two alternative definitions of the cost functional that avoid direct normalization while yielding the same minimum.
-More precisely, we introduce two new functionals on the product space $W \times V$, such that the supremum over $v\in V$, for $w \in W$ fixed, also gives, up to a possible rescaling and translation, the operator norm of $w$, while yielding a more favorable optimization problem under discretization}.
+To mitigate undesirable oscillations during the optimization procedure, resulting from the inexact solution of the maximization problem involved in the definition of the operator norm, we propose two alternative definitions of the cost functional that yields the same minimum, while avoiding direct normalization.
+More precisely, we introduce two new functionals on the product space $W \times V$, such that the supremum over $v\in V$, for $w \in W$ fixed, also gives, up to a possible rescaling and translation, the operator norm of $w$, while yielding a more favorable optimization problem under discretization.